harrycresswell/harry/site/content/articles/annual-review-2018.md

 +++
-title = "2018 Annual Review"
+title = "2018 in Review"
 date = "2018-12-31T14:10:29Z"
 description = ""
-slug = "annual-review-2018"
+slug = "2018-review"
-tags = ["Annual Review"]
+tags = ["Year in Review", "Life"]
 +++

-With 2018 drawing to a close, I’ve decided to share my first Annual Review.
+With 2018 drawing to a close, I’ve decided to share my first Year in Review.
 This is a chance to reflect and review my successes and failures over the past year, in a conscious effort to evaluate my progress, make improvements and insure I stay focused on the right stuff in the year ahead.

 Having struggled with the pressures of a goal setting approach in previous years, I was drawn to this method after reading [James Clear’s Atomic Habits](https://jamesclear.com/atomic-habits).

-The format of my Annual Review is almost the same as James’s.
+The format of my Year in Review is almost the same as James’s.
 Nothing new, but new for me.
 I hope it will help refine my processes and set myself up for a productive year ahead.

-My Annual Review will answer the following three questions:
+My Year in Review will answer the following three questions:

 1. What went well this year?
 2. What didn’t go so well this year?